FloresFelipe/LabVIEW-CLI-Wrapper/README.md

 ![System Exec.vi view from LabVIEW Context Help](/Documentation/images/sysexec.gif "System Exec VI")

-This single VI gives you the power to easily run any command you would run in the windows command prompt, for example, directly from the LabVIEW block diagram.
+This single VI gives you the power to easily run any command you would run in the windows command prompt directly from the LabVIEW block diagram.
 Some common tasks you can perform with it are:

 * Run External Executables.
 * Execute OS commands such as creating directories, listing files, retrieving IP configuration, schedule the computer to shutdown, etc.